shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 ### Fees

-In-person participation will include a standard registration fee ($70); online-only participation will continue to be free.
+In-person participation will include a standard $70 registration fee; online-only participation will continue to be free.

 ### Registration